-MA-401-1 Algebra I Grade 8
+MA-401-1 Algebra I

-In this above-grade-level course, students will focus on the mastery of five critical areas: 1) developing understanding and investigating relationships between quantities and reasoning with equations; 2) developing understanding and applying linear and exponential relationships; 3) investigating trends and modeling with descriptive statistics; 4) performing arithmetic operations on polynomial expressions, solving equations, inequalities, and systems of equations; and 5) using properties of rational and irrational numbers to develop an understanding of quadratic functions.
+In this above-grade-level course, students will focus on the mastery of five critical areas: 1) developing understanding and investigating relationships between quantities and reasoning with equations; 2) developing understanding and applying linear and exponential relationships; 3) performing arithmetic operations on polynomial expressions, solving equations, inequalities, and systems of equations; 4) using properties of rational and irrational numbers to develop an understanding of quadratic functions; and 5) investigating trends and modeling with descriptive statistics.
 One high school credit will be awarded upon successful completion of this course.
 See Credit for High School Courses Taken in Middle School, page 7 for more information.